bykhov/bykhov.github.io/suppl/ts2/ts2_main2024.md

     * Formatting (25%): special attention is required for the following:
         * Plots are required to be labeled and have a title
         * Headings for each section
-* Submissions should include a Jupyter/Livescript notebook and corresponding PDF file.
+* Submissions should include a Jupyter notebook and corresponding PDF file.

 ### Lecture notes
 Supplementary materials will be provided during the course.